Rakuto Tochihara

-Rakuto Tochihara (栩原 楽人, Tochihara Rakuto) is a Japanese businessman and former actor from Tokyo, a graduate of Horikoshi High School.
+Rakuto Tochihara (栩原 楽人, Tochihara Rakuto) is a Japanese former actor from Tokyo, a graduate of Horikoshi High School.
 His debut role was in Boogiepop Phantom where he voiced the character Poom Poom.
 He later had a starring role in the 2005 Kamen Rider Series Kamen Rider Hibiki and its film Kamen Rider Hibiki & The Seven Senki as the character Asumu Adachi.
 His roles have also included the drama RH Plus as Ageha Seto and in the film Aquarian Age: The Movie as Naoya Itsuki.
 On February 28, 2018, he announced his decision to retire from the entertainment industry to take over his father's company.